-Microsoft adjusted revenue, profit beat Street; shares hit record level
+Microsoft shares hit high as cloud business flies above estimates

 "There’s a huge runway for them to show growth," said Trip Chowdhry, managing director of Global Equities Research, noting the market for cloud services will be controlled almost entirely by Microsoft and larger rival Amazon.com Inc.

-Revenue from Microsoft's overall "Intelligent Cloud" business, which sells computer services and storage to corporate customers, rose 8.3 percent to $6.38 billion.
+Early investment in the cloud, coupled with machine learning and applications that can scale at different levels, have set those companies apart from smaller rivals - and precipitated the decline of older software companies, Chowdhry said.

-This beat analysts' average estimate of $6.27 billion, according to research firm FactSet StreetAccount.
+"Microsoft is uniquely positioned for the hybrid cloud world... because they can move (from the) data center all the way up into the public cloud with Azure," said Shannon Cross of Cross Research.

-Cross Research analyst Shannon Cross said, "Microsoft is uniquely positioned for the hybrid cloud world... because they can move (from the) data center all the way up into the public cloud with Azure."
+Revenue from Microsoft's broader "Intelligent Cloud" business rose 8.3 percent to $6.38 billion, topping analysts' average estimate of $6.27 billion, according to research firm FactSet StreetAccount.

-Under Chief Executive Satya Nadella, Microsoft has been focusing on cloud services and mobile applications as growth slows in its traditional software business.
+Chief Executive Satya Nadella has focused the company on cloud services and mobile applications as growth has slowed in its traditional software business.
+Earlier this year, Nadella made headlines when he orchestrated Microsoft's biggest-ever deal, agreeing in June to buy the social network for professionals LinkedIn Corp for $26.2 billion.

-Nadella orchestrated Microsoft's biggest-ever deal, reaching an agreement in June to buy LinkedIn Corp for $26.2 billion.
+However, the cloud's blockbuster results masked dips in sales for other units of the company.

 Worldwide PC shipments fell 3.9 percent in the quarter ended Sept.
 30, according to research firm IDC, although that was much less than the 7.1 percent it had previously estimated.